NRevTech/SPT-Server-Monitor/README.md

 ========

 1. Download the script
+2. Open the script using Notepad, Notepad++, Visual Studio, or whatever you're comfortable with
+3. Change the "Path\To\SPT.Server.exe" to the path where your SPT.Server.exe resides
+4. Change the "Eastern Standard Time" to your time zone
+5. Save changes
-2. Set ExecutionPolicy to RemoteSigned using the following command "Set-ExecutionPolicy Unrestricted"
+6. Set ExecutionPolicy to RemoteSigned using the following command "Set-ExecutionPolicy Unrestricted"
-3. Check ExecutionPolicy with this command "Get-ExecutionPolicy".
+7. Check ExecutionPolicy with this command "Get-ExecutionPolicy".
 If it says "RemoteSigned" you can now run the script.
-4. Open the script using Notepad, Notepad++, Visual Studio, or whatever you're comfortable with
-5. Change the "Path\To\SPT.Server.exe" to the path where your SPT.Server.exe resides
-6. Save changes
-7. Right click on the script and "Run with PowerShell"
+8. Right click on the script and "Run with PowerShell"